 To implement audio ducking in your videos, you can use a reliable editing tool like Wondershare Filmora.
-It is a user-friendly and powerful video editing application that would let you “duck” the background sound and amplify voiceovers pretty easily.
+It is a user-friendly and powerful video editing application that lets you "duck" the background sound and easily amplify voiceovers.

 Without undergoing any complicated process, you can implement audio ducking and even scale it (from 1 to 100) to attain the right balance in your videos.

 Filmora also offers tons of powerful audio features for video editing.
 It has a dedicated audio mixer that would let you split, detach, split, or mute the audio.